Inflammation is a friendly warning.

 The answer is inflammation!

 Inflammation is part of the vascular system’s complex response to harmful stimuli.
 The tissues and blood cells that keep your body healthy are intertwined in a complex network that makes up your vascular system.
 It plays a critical role in maintaining your body’s immune system and heart function.
 It is especially important for athletes to control inflammation to be able to compete at peak performance.
-Inflammation affects everyone and tends to become harder to control, as you age, unless you regularly use a device like the CellQuicken.
+Inflammation affects everyone and tends to become harder to control, as you age unless you regularly scan your entire body using frequency to discover where your health is starting to deteriorate – you then decide what options are open to you.
+That is what I did.
+I decided to buy “the product”.

 How to Reduce Chronic Inflammation

-Specific foods that have been shown to influence lowering inflammation include garlic, grapes, herbs and spices, soy protein, nuts, olive oil, black and green teas, and vinegar.
+Specific foods that I have used over many years to influence the lowering of inflammation include garlic, grapes, herbs and spices, hemp seeds, nuts, olive oil, green tea, and apple cider vinegar.
 Many of these foods are consistent with following a Mediterranean Diet, a good way to keep your CRP levels in the healthy range.

 Focus on gut health.

-A great way to start immediately, is by taking a daily fresh pre-and probiotic.
+A great way to start immediately is by taking a daily fresh liquid pre-and probiotic.
 Just make sure it’s high quality and alive.
+I make my own.

-Another possibility worth exploring is chronic infection (bacteria, viruses, yeast, parasites).
+Another possibility worth exploring is a chronic infection (bacteria, viruses, yeast, parasites).
 These guys could be hiding out in your body just under the radar and dragging your immune system down.
-You have a couple of options for testing—look at your blood or poo.
+You have a couple of options for testing—look at your blood by having a dried blood analysis, I did, or check your poo, I didn’t.
 It may not be pretty, but knowledge is power, so be brave and have your stool checked.
 You can have your stool analysed – this analysis will identify parasites, abnormal bacteria, yeasts, and other gastrointestinal issues, which will help you create a game plan that targets the infection.

-You will also be able to target these little monsters with your CellQuicken Ultrasound device.
-This is the cleanest, quickest and easiest method.
+You will also be able to detect these little monsters with your scanning device.
+This is the cleanest, quickest and easiest method and you can do it every month in the comfort of your own home.

 I suggest you also consider Leaky Gut Syndrome, a condition that can result in damage to your intestinal lining.
 When this occurs, bacteria, undigested food, and other toxins can literally leak into your bloodstream, triggering an autoimmune response and a host of painful inflammatory symptoms.
-A simple urine test or a dry-blood analysis, can tell you if you need to plug up those leaks, so to speak.
+A simple urine test or a dry-blood analysis or your scan can tell you if you need to plug up those leaks, so to speak.

-Adequate oxygen and micronutrients, inhibit the formation of inflammation and tumours (vitamins, minerals from sufficient plant-based foods and structured water.)
-This also inhibits metastasis, formation of cancer cells and the growth of cancer cells.
+Adequate oxygen and micronutrients from natural fresh vitamins, minerals from organic plant-based foods and by drinking structured water, inhibit the formation of inflammation and tumours.
+This also inhibits metastasis, the formation of cancer cells and the growth of cancer cells.
+I grow many veggies and herbs in pots on my stoep.

-Having said so much about the absolute importance of inflammation in this article, the only true and real cure for cancer and other diseases is building the immune system, after all inflammation and acidity has been addressed and is gone.
+Having said so much about the absolute importance of inflammation in this article, the only true and real cure for cancer and other diseases is building the immune system after all your inflammation and acidity have been addressed.